 North Caucasus Update

-Following the High Commissioner's trip to Russia on the Secretary-General's behalf and subsequent discussions between the Secretary-General and heads of U.N. humanitarian agencies in Geneva, the U.N. last month launched a joint emergency funding appeal for $16,187,000, with UNHCR asking for the largest share - $8,300,000.
-Out of that amount, more than $2,000,000 has already been spent or committed.
+Following High Commissioner Sadako Ogata's November mission to Russia on behalf of Secretary-General Kofi Annan and subsequent discussions between the Secretary-General and heads of U.N. humanitarian agencies in Geneva, the U.N. in late November launched a joint emergency funding appeal for nearly $16.2 million.